Highly Sensitive? Keep Your Holiday Sparkle With Feng Shui

 Depletion That Paints You Into A Corner

-• A hidden front door is when you cannot see the door from the street.
+A hidden front door is when you cannot see the door from the street.
+Here’s a surprising example how emotions decorate your space.
 Feelings of isolation can develop over time.
 What Professor Lin would call “strange chi.”
 At an office there may be loss of income, feeling frustration, depression and loss of motivation.

 • An obstacle (blocking tree, wall, utility pole or column) at the front door can limit opportunities.